Teacher Library Card

 How long can I borrow materials for?

-All items are checked out for 21 days.
-If you need them longer, you can renew them by logging into My Account and choosing Renew All.
+Books are checked out for 60 days.
+CDs and DVDs are checked out for one week.
+If you need them longer, you can renew them a maximum of 2 times by logging into My Account and choosing Renew All.
 Items on hold or that have reached billed status cannot be renewed.

 Are there any fees?

-There are no fees for renewing or returning your materials late.
+There are no fees for renewing or returning your books late.
+Standard late fees apply to DVDs and CDs.
 If you lose any items or do not return them, you will be responsible for the cost of the items.